redis-developer/digitalbanking-redistemplate/README.md

 ./scripts/generateData.sh
 ```

 Shows a benchmark test run of  generateData.sh on GCP servers.
-Although, this test run is using redisearch 1.0 code base.
+Although, this test run is usingRedis Search1.0 code base.
 Need to rerun this test.

 ![image2](https://raw.githubusercontent.com/redis-developer/digitalbanking-redistemplate/master/images/Benchmark.png)

 4. Investigate the APIs in ./scripts.
-Adding the redisearch queries behind each script here also...
+Adding theRedis Searchqueries behind each script here also...
   * addTag.sh - add a tag to a transaction.
 Tags allow user to mark  transactions to be in a buckets such as Travel or Food for budgetary tracking purposes
   * deleteCustomer.sh - delete all customers matching a string
   * generateData.sh - simple API to generate default customer, accounts, merchants, phone numbers, emails and transactions